pangenome/HPRCy1/README.md

 zcat chm13.fa.gz grch38.fna.gz >chm13+grch38.pan.fa && samtools faidx chm13+grch38.pan.fa
 ```

 Partition the assembly contigs by chromosome by mapping each assembly against the scaffolded references, and then subsetting the graph.
+Here we use [wfmash](https://github.com/ekg/wfmash) for the mapping.

 ```
 cd ..